Combustion Engineering and Asbestos

-Combustion Engineering produced equipment for burning fossil fuels, including boilers, stokers, and coal pulverizing equipment made with asbestos.
+Combustion Engineering made asbestos-containing equipment for burning fossil fuels, including boilers, stokers, and coal pulverizing equipment, often with asbestos.
 In 1990, the company was acquired by ABB Group.
 Combustion Engineering faced numerous lawsuits over asbestos exposure, forcing it to reorganize with an asbestos trust fund under Chapter 11 bankruptcy.

-From boilers, Combustion Engineering expanded into related industries.
-In the 1930s, the company developed improvements to railroad steam engines.
+- From boilers, Combustion Engineering expanded into related industries.
+In the 1930s, the company worked on improving railroad steam engines.

-Over the years, Combustion Engineering expanded its product lineup to include cement, plastics, recycling equipment, and nuclear power equipment.
+- Over the years, Combustion Engineering continued to expand its product lineup to include cement, plastics, recycling equipment, and nuclear power equipment.

 Asbestos is a natural mineral used for years in a variety of industries.
 Mined from abundant deposits, this inexpensive mineral was commonly used for its unique properties.
-Asbestos naturally resists electricity, heat, and fire.
+Asbestos naturally heat and fire.
+It is a useful insulator in industries that operate with high temperatures.

 During its years of business, Combustion Engineering manufactured several products that used asbestos.
 These included: